Doors Open Ontario presenting sponsor

 St. Mary & St. Joseph Coptic Orthodox Church

 The Coptic Orthodox Church was founded by Mark the Evangelist in AD 43.
 St. Mary & St. Joseph has a distinctive history and boasts unique architectural features.
 Beautiful hand-painted murals, carved wood and imported Egyptian marble grace the church’s interior.
-During Doors Open, tour and learn about the culture and heritage of the Coptic (Egyptian) community in Richmond Hill.
+Join a guided tour and learn about the culture and heritage of the Coptic (Egyptian) community in Richmond Hill.

 • Full wheelchair access